Louisville vs. Texas College Basketball Predictions & Picks - November 19

 Louisville Performance Insights

-- With 29.8 rebounds per game and 30.9 rebounds allowed, the Cardinals were 288th and 164th in the nation, respectively, last year.
+- On the boards, the Cardinals were 288th in college basketball in rebounds (29.8 per game) last year.
+They were 164th in rebounds conceded (30.9 per game).

-- Last season, Louisville was -2-worst in the country in assists at 9.3 per game.

-- At 6.3 made 3-pointers per game and shooting 32.9% from downtown last year, the Cardinals were 288th and 249th in college basketball, respectively, in those categories.
+- At 6.3 made 3-pointers per game and shooting 32.9% from beyond the arc last year, the Cardinals were 288th and 249th in college basketball, respectively, in those categories.

-- Louisville gave up 8.1 3-pointers per game and conceded 35.2% from beyond the arc last year, ranking 287th and 274th, respectively, in the country.
+- Louisville gave up 8.1 3-pointers per game and conceded 35.2% from beyond the arc last year, ranking 287th and 274th, respectively, in college basketball.

-- The Cardinals attempted 35.8% percent of their shots from beyond the arc last season, and 27.9% of their made shots are from there.
-Inside the arc, they attempted 64.2% of their shots, with 72.1% of their makes coming from there.
+- The Cardinals attempted 35.8% percent of their shots from behind the 3-point line last season, and 27.9% of their made baskets are from there.
+Inside the arc, they took 64.2% of their shots, with 72.1% of their makes coming from there.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.